bharath-123/pepc-boost-docs/CUSTOM_DEVNET_SETUP.md

 ```

 You can use `public.ecr.aws/t1d5h1w5/pepc-boost-relay:latest` as the latest pepc-boost-relay image and `public.ecr.aws/t1d5h1w5/pepc-boost-builder:latest` as the latest pepc-boost-builder image with it which contains the `assembleBlock` RPC.
-Note that these images are bleeding edge and might contain breaking changes.
+Note that these images are bleeding edge and might contain bugs.

 ### 📝 Testing

-To submit ToB txs, you can follow the guide provided in the README of the following repo:
+To submit ToB txs, you can follow README provided in the following repo:

 https://github.com/bharath-123/pepc-boost-testing/tree/devnet-testing

 The code should be pretty readable and it should be easy to submit a ToB tx with this api.

-Post submission of a ToB tx using the above repo, you can monitor the pepc-boost-relay website which you can connect to by connecting to the port of the pepc-boost-relay website.
+Post submission of a ToB tx using the above repo, you can monitor the pepc-boost-relay website which you can connect to by connecting to the port of the pepc-boost-relay website(which is the same as the mev-relay website).

 Monitor the recently delivered payloads for the slot for which you have submitted your ToB tx.
 If your validator payout is fairly high, you will see a delivered payload with fairly high value.